-Thanksgiving is a wonderful occasion.
+Thanksgiving is, normally, a wonderful occasion.
 It’s a time for getting together with family and friends and giving thanks for the blessings we enjoy, whatever those may be.
 It’s a time for Thanksgiving feasts, pumpkin carving, nature walks, football and all sorts of other family traditions.
-No matter what happens on your holiday, what’s most important is spending quality time with the people you love.

 John Coltrane & Johnny Hartman – Autumn Serenade